wix-incubator/dockerized-gatsby-for-oss-docs/README.md

 ### Update
 To edit/create the docs and improve the website, update the files in the ./shared folder.
+Note: The *new_content* folder has already beed used to update the content in the *./shared* folder at this point.
+No chages to the new_content will take effect unless you run `docker-compose down && docker-compose build && docker-compose up` again.

 ### Save
 To save the updates, run: